Princess Anne has opened Havebury’s latest housing development in Bury St Edmunds.

 “We are honoured that HRH The Princess Royal has visited our new development and met some of our residents.
 We were all extremely excited as it’s not every day you have a royal visitor!”

-The development is located on the site of a former Greene King public house, the Priors Inn, which Havebury bought in December 2013, along with two neighbouring bungalows.
+The development is on the site of a former Greene King public house, the Priors Inn.
+Which Havebury bought in December 2013, along with two neighbouring bungalows.

-The scheme cost a total £3.1 million, £600,000 of which was supported through a government grant from the Homes & Communities Agency (HCA).
-The architect was Ingleton Wood and the properties were built by Dove Jeffery Homes.
+The scheme cost a total £3.1 million, £600,000 of which came from a government grant from the Homes & Communities Agency (HCA).
+The architect was Ingleton Wood and the building of the properties was by Dove Jeffery Homes.
 Also involved in the project management were AECOM and Richard Jackson Engineering Consultants.

-She also viewed a number of properties on the development, which were completed in May, including the homes of Patricia Torgilsman and Rachael Leeves.
+She also viewed many properties on the development, which completed in May.
+Including the homes of Patricia Torgilsman and Rachael Leeves.

 Ms Leeves lives in a two-bed rented semi-detached house with her daughter Matilda, aged 16 months.
 She said: “I can’t wait to share the experience with Matilda when she’s old enough.
 Not everyone can say they’ve had a real Princess in their home!”